-- A: (1) Election of eight directors for terms of one year; - (2) Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2018; - (3) Approval, on an advisory basis, of our executive compensation; and - (4) Recommendation, on an advisory basis, of the frequency of future advisory votes on our executive compensation.
+- A: (1) Election of eight directors for terms of one year; - (2) Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2019; and - (3) Approval, on an advisory basis, of our executive compensation.

 Q: How does the board of directors recommend that I vote on these proposals?